 According to researcher Gloria Mark at the University of California Irvine, workers are interrupted from their tasks every 3 minutes.
 The amount of time it takes to regain focus is nearly 8 times that amount.

 Some would say that multitasking is a solution to this issue and logically, it makes sense.
-Work faster, get more done between distractions that way it’ll make up for said distractions in the first place.
+Work faster, get more done between distractions and that way it’ll make up for said distractions in the first place.

 Yet this theory proves no good since it’s found that workers experienced more stress when trying to increase their speed.